jubatus/website/source/en/fv_convert.rst

 .. describe:: libre2_splitter.so

  We can specify this plugin in "string_types".
- Extract keywords from given document by way of regular expression matching with re2 and use each keyword as a feature.
+ Extract keywords from given document by way of regular expression matching with `re2 <http://code.google.com/p/re2/>`_ and use each keyword as a feature.
  Matching is executed continuously, that is, every match is used as a feature.
+ For list of regular expressions available, refer to the `re2 documentation <http://code.google.com/p/re2/wiki/Syntax>`_.
  This plugin is available only when **NOT** compiled with ``--disable-re2``.

   :function:  Specifies "create".